scribbletune/scribbletune/README.md

 });
 scribble.midi(bass, 'bass.mid');
 ```
 Up there, we first created a 4 by 4 kick drum loop and then decided to use the first 3 notes of a _A minor_ scale on the second octave to create a simple bass line.
 We created a simple pattern using __JavaScript's__ `String.repeat` and then added the `shuffle` parameter to shuffle those 3 notes.
-Finally, we exported it as a MIDI file called _bass.mid_
+Finally, we exported it as a MIDI file called _bass.mid_.

 ### Hi-Hats
-Let s just take this one teeny weeny step further and create a simple hi-hat loop as well,
+Let s just take this one teeny weeny step further and create a simple hi-hat loop as well.

 ```js
 const scribble = require('scribbletune');